Introduction to Solar Panels and Solar Energy

 Once your solar panel is installed on your rooftop, sit back, relax, and let the sun save you money.
-Write a book, make coffee, or watch a football match on TV: you choose what to do with your solar electricity.
+Write a book, make coffee, or watch a soccer match on TV: you choose what to do with your solar electricity.

-Furthermore, solar panels don’t have any emissions and they don’t make noise: they just sit their and do their job.
+Furthermore, solar panels don’t have any emissions and they don’t make noise: they just sit there and do their job.
 Finally, take pride in the contributions you have made to combat climate change and to ensure a sustainable future for all.

 History in the Making

 The Global Solar Movement is Here